James Alcock: Robert Jahn

-Alcock carried out a systematic review of parapsychological research involving random event generators, pointing out several methodological problems that he considered of such a serious nature that one could not have any confidence in the results and conclusions of the various studies.
-Much of that research was carried out in the Princeton University Anomalies Research (PEAR) laboratory of Robert Jahn, then Dean of that university's Engineering faculty.
-In addition to these serious methodological concerns, Alcock determined that if one were to remove the data related to one particular participant, the results of the study were no longer statistically significant.
+Alcock carried out a systematic review of parapsychological research involving random event generators.
+He found several methodological problems that he considered of such a serious nature that one could not have any confidence in the results and conclusions of the various studies.

+Much of the research was carried out in the Princeton University Anomalies Research (PEAR) laboratory of Robert Jahn, then Dean of that university's Engineering faculty.
+In addition to concerns regarding methodology, Alcock determined that if one were to remove the data related to one particular participant, the results of the study were no longer statistically significant.
 Moreover, the fact that the participant was the individual who set up and oversaw the research for Dr. Jahn rang alarm bells for James Alcock.

-Alcock later commented on why he believes Jahn, and other physicists who conduct parapsychological research, incorporate methodologically unsound elements into their research: "Here's the problem, physicists don't work with people.
+Alcock later commented on why he thinks Jahn and other physicists who conduct parapsychological research incorporate methodologically unsound elements into their research: "Here's the problem, physicists don't work with people.
 They work with subject matter that doesn't lie, that doesn't trick them[...]
 Physicists often tend to think that they're the true scientists and they probably don't need guidance from anyone else.
 But the confidence they have in doing the research misguides them when it comes to working with people because when you're dealing with human beings, it's a very different matter.
 You've got all kinds of subtle influences that can change people's behaviors.
 You've got all kinds of opportunities for fraud that you wouldn't get when you're studying atoms and molecules."